gcoppex/Oblast/README.md

 To see the full example, open `clientAPI/python/producer.py`.
 Here is a step by step walk-through:

-First the client need to create the connection using a `OblastConnection`.
-Then it needs to use that connection to `subscribe` to a given variable with a suitable name (`foo_var`).
+First the client needs to create a connection using an `OblastConnection` object.
+Then it needs to use that connection to `subscribe` to a given variable with a suitable name (in the following examle, called `"foo_var"`).
-Finally it periodically updates the variable value - maybe reading a sensor data - using the `set` function.
+Finally it periodically updates the variable value - maybe reading from a sensor - using the `set` function.
 The client should also yield its execution and let the connection handle the variable updates (`handle_updates()` below).
 ```
 # simplified extract from clientAPI/python/producer.py:
 with OblastConnection() as connection: